ffzg-erudito/inter-testing-feedback-2018/design.md

 Furthermore, following the results of some studies, we expect to find no difference between the two groups having different types of retrieval, which is in accordance with resource theories.

-1. Participants in the content-related test condition will have the lowest proportion of intrusive choices among uncorrect answers, followed by participants in the general knowledge condition, and finally by the participans in the rereading condition.
+1. Participants in the content-related test condition will have the lowest number of intrusive choices among uncorrect answers, followed by participants in the general knowledge condition, and finally by the participans in the rereading condition.
 We expect all three differences to be statistically significant.